Azerbaijan confirms 534 new COVID-19 cases

 By Trend

-Azerbaijan has detected 534 new COVID-19 cases, 307 patients have recovered and five patients have died, Trend reports on June 28 citing the Operational Headquarters under Azerbaijani Cabinet of Ministers.
+Azerbaijan has detected 534 new COVID-19 cases, 471 patients have recovered and 6 patients have died, Trend reports citing the Operational Headquarters under Azerbaijani Cabinet of Ministers.

 ---